Republic of China Navy

-The service was formerly commonly just called the Chinese Navy during World War II and prior to the ROC's retreat from the mainland.
-While still sometimes used especially in domestic circles, it is now not as often used internationally due to the current ambiguous political status of Taiwan and to avoid confusion with the People's Liberation Army Navy of the People's Republic of China (PRC).
+The service was formerly known as the Chinese Navy, the Central Navy or the Nationalist Chinese Navy before and during World War II, as well as and prior to the ROC's retreat to Taiwan.

-Today, the ROC Navy's primary mission is to defend the remaining ROC's territories and the sea lanes under its jurisdiction against any possible blockades, attacks, or invasion.
+Today, the ROC Navy's primary mission is to defend the territorial waters of the Taiwan Area under the jurisdiction of the government of the Republic of China (Taiwan) against any possible blockades, attacks, or invasion from the People's Liberation Army of Communist China coming from the mainland.
 Operations include maritime patrols in the Taiwan Strait and surrounding waters, as well as readiness for counter-strike and counter-invasion operations during wartime.
-The Republic of China Marine Corps (ROCMC) also functions as a branch of the Navy.
+The Republic of China Marine Corps (ROCMC) functions as a branch of the Navy.

-The ship prefix for ROCN combatants is ROCS (Republic of China Ship); an older usage is CNS (Chinese Navy Ship).
+The ship prefix, for the Republic of China warships, is ROCS (Republic of China Ship).
+An older term was the CNS (Chinese Navy Ship), which was mostly used with the pre-WWII era Nationalist Chinese navy ships.